 Are Reverse Mortgages A Good Idea?
 What are the advantages of a reverse mortgage?

 A reverse mortgage is a loan that allows you to turn the equity in your home into cash.
 As long as you are living in your home, the funds are tax free, and you don’t have to make principal or interest payments.
 To be eligible for a reverse mortgage, you must be 62 years old or older, have equity in your property, and own a single family residence, townhouse, FHA-approved condominium, manufactured home (click for requirements), or up to a four-unit property as a primary residence.

-In order to determine whether or not a reverse mortgage is a good idea for your specific situation, it is important to understand the benefits of reverse mortgages, learn everything that you can pertaining to the truth about reverse mortgages, and compare the best options.
+In order to determine whether or not a reverse mortgage is a good idea for your specific situation, it is important to understand reverse mortgage benefits and learn everything that you can pertaining to the truth about reverse mortgages.
+Then, with your newfound knowledge, you can compare the best options.

 No loan repayment is required while you are living in the home.

 As long as you keep your home as your primary residence, you do not have to make monthly payments.
 The interest that you pay each month is deferred.
 When you sell the home, no longer occupy it as a primary residence, or pass away, the interest must be repaid.
 As a reverse mortgage comes with ample flexibility for the funds, you can pay some or all of the reverse mortgage balance at any time without penalties or negative consequences.

 A reverse mortgage allows you to keep your name on the title of your home—this is just one of many reverse mortgage benefits.
 You have full control over the home, which means maintaining home ownership responsibilities.
 For example, you must still take care of general home maintenance and any necessary repairs.
 You must also pay property taxes and homeowners insurance.
 You are able to sell your home at any time and will receive 100 percent of the remaining equity after you repay the loan.